datarootsio/rootsstyle/README.md

 see the [CHANGELOG.md](https://github.com/datarootsio/rootsstyle/blob/main/CHANGELOG.md) file

 ## ROADMAP
-### v0.1.8
-- Formatting of x-tick labels so that there is no overlap (rotate if necessary)
-### v0.1.X
+### v0.2
-- Open-source
-  - Cleanup repository
-  - Update image-src in README
-  - Publish to PyPi instead of Test PyPi
-- rootsstyle.publish(): allows you to publish an example .png with the corresponding code sample
+- rootsstyle.publish(): allows you to publish an example .png with the corresponding code sample for other users to utilize as an example plot
-- rootsstyle.data_label(): labels a specific datapoint with some text